 - System Power: With this option, you can select On if you want the computer to remain on, or Off if you want the computer to shut down. - Processor Speed: With this option, you can set your microprocessor to run at 1, 10, 25, or 50 percent of its internal clock speed, or you can disable the microprocessor entirely.
-Any computer activity returns the microprocessor to full speed.

-- Display: With this option, you can disable the monitor entirely, or select one of the following reduced-power states: - Standby: In this mode, the screen is blanked, but the screen image is restored immediately when any activity is detected. - Suspend: In this mode, the monitor uses less power than in Standby mode.
+Any computer activity returns the microprocessor to full speed. - Display: With this option, you can disable the monitor entirely, or select one of the following reduced-power states: - Standby: In this mode, the screen is blanked, but the screen image is restored immediately when any activity is detected. - Suspend: In this mode, the monitor uses less power than in Standby mode.
 The screen is blanked, but the screen image is restored within a few seconds after any activity is detected. - Off: In this mode, the monitor power is turned off.
 To restore power to the monitor, you must press the monitor power switch.
-On some monitors, you might have to press the power switch twice. - Hard Disk Drive: With this option, you can enable the hard disk drive to "spin down" (shut down the drive motor) after about 20 minutes of inactivity on the drive.
-When you attempt to read from or write to the hard disk, full power is returned to the drive within a few seconds.
-This feature can be activated in PC models with EIDE hard disk drives, but not in models with SCSI hard disk drives.
-(In models with SCSI hard disk drives, the feature is set to Enabled by default, but it is not operational.)
+On some monitors, you might have to press the power switch twice.

-Setting Automatic Power-On Features: To set Automatic Hardware Power Management features, complete the following steps.
+Setting Automatic Hardware Power Management Features: To set Automatic Hardware Power Management features, complete the following steps.

-- 1. Start the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility Program" on page 23). - 2.
+- 1. Start the Configuration/Setup Utility program (see "Starting the Configuration/Setup Utility Program" on page 38). - 2.
 Select Advanced Power Management from the Configuration/Setup Utility program menu. - 3.
 Be sure APM BIOS Mode is set to Enabled.
 If it is not, press Left Arrow (←) or Right Arrow (→) to change the setting. - 4.
 Select Automatic Hardware Power Management. - 5.
 Set Automatic Hardware Power Management to Enabled. - 6.
 Select values for the three levels of power management (system power, processor speed, and display), as necessary. - 7.
-Set Hard Disk to Enabled or Disabled. - 8.
-Press Esc twice to return to the Configuration/Setup Utility program menu. - 9.
-Before you exit from the program, select Save Settings from the Configuration/Setup Utility program menu. - 10.
-To exit from the Configuration/Setup Utility program, press Esc and follow the instructions on the screen.
+Set Hard Disk to Enabled or Disabled.